 The singing echo-chamber of The Gate.

-Sprog Senior was unsettled by rumours at work; the boss was thinking of selling.
-Was she, having been there only since January, facing job loss?
-She approached her boss directly, who answered that he had plans, they were not finalised, and he would be letting everyone know in the next week or so.
+Sprog Senior was unsettled by rumours at work.
+She works as a vet nurse and the vet owner was thinking of selling.
+Was she already facing redundancy, having been there only a very few months?
+She asked her boss directly, who answered that his plans were not finalised, and he would be letting everyone know in the next week or so.

-I drew The Ace of Cups reversed against Monday.
-‘It won’t be tomorrow, I don’t see.
-You’re in for one of those harmless, slightly dull days where nothing in particular happens.’
+‘It probably won’t be tomorrow.
+You look as if you are in for one of those harmless, slightly dull days where nothing particular happens.’

-I drew the Death card against Tuesday, ‘Well, now, this could be news of a business winding down, or a termination of employment.
+‘Now, this could be news of a business winding down, or a termination of employment.
 But the Death card’s right way up; it isn’t feeling like bad news.
-I’d be expecting something else if it’s bad news, the Tower, maybe, or The Devil.’
+I’d be expecting something else if it’s bad news.
+The Tower, maybe, or the Five of Pentacles or the Five of Swords.’

 Message Received Tuesday at 18.15 ‘Staff meeting tomorrow with N’ (the boss)